Photo of Josh Stieber, Founder of Winding Elm Psychotherapy, standing in front of a tree in Central Park, NYC

 The practice is named after the Elm Tree overlooking Central Park’s East Meadow.
 Despite being near the 96th Street throughway wall, the roots of this tree have found depth in other directions, allowing the tree to grow tall and wide.

-The East Meadow’s towering Elm Tree stands as a living example that, even within a buzzing metropolis, we can find the grounding to allow for the winding process of growth.
+The East Meadow’s towering Elm Tree stands as a living example that, even within a busy metropolis, we can find the grounding to allow for the winding process of growth.